-Rep. Ken Buck, R-Colorado, said he respected the contributions of immigrants who were legally living and working in the United States.
+Rep. Ken Buck(R-Colo.) said he respected the contributions of immigrants who were legally living and working in the United States.
 But he objected to the notion that undocumented immigrants deserved protections.

 The pandemic has caused a rise in unemployment, he said, and out-of-work Americans should be given the jobs currently held by undocumented workers.

 “It is important that we recognize that those who are here illegally should leave,” Buck said.
 “We should take even more swift action to ensure that they leave and we should make sure that our southern border is secure so we don’t allow more illegal immigrants to come into this country.”